This homemade lemon ice cream is made with a traditional custard base for velvety ice cream that's bursting with juicy lemon flavor.

 This homemade version is made with fresh lemon juice and zest, eggs, cream, milk and sugar.
 It can be hard to find in stores but if so may have additional ingredients, so always check the label.

-What sort of lemons can I this ice cream?
+What sort of lemons can I use in this ice cream?

-I'm fortunate to have Eureka lemon tree growing in my front yard or several friends with trees if mine is running low.
+Commonly available Eureka lemons work just fine in this homemade ice cream recipe.
 You could also use Lisbon lemons which are similar to Eureka.
 Meyer lemons, which are sweeter than regular their Eureka and Lisbon cousins, also work wonderfully well in this lemony ice cream.

 What to serve with this ice cream